Rosuav/shed/TwitchCreativePsycho.md

   "Creative", it should be clear from the content of the clip that the stream is for the purpose of creating something.
 (For example, writing a game mod while in the category for that game counts as a creative stream.)
-* Submit your clips via Twitter with the clip URL andany title or caption you need.
+* Submit your clips via Twitter with the clip URL and any title or caption you need.
 Mention [@rosuav](https://twitter.com/rosuav), and use hashtag [#TwitchCreativePsycho](https://twitter.com/hashtag/TwitchCreativePsycho).
 * I will "Like" every submission tweet that I see.
 If I haven't Liked yours